Self-Employed Mortgage First Time Buyer

 If you are set up as a limited company, we could use profit and salary, which sometimes is a little more beneficial.

-How is a mortgage calculated for a self-employed First Time Buyer in the UK?
+How is a mortgage calculated for a self-employed first time-buyer in the UK?

 It’s calculated using your income.
 If you have a partner who’s employed, we can add their income in as well.
 It’s not necessarily just based on your income.
 With two people on the application, we can use two lots of income.

-What documents do I need to apply for a self-employed First Time Buyer mortgage?
+What documents do I need to apply for a self-employed first-time buyer mortgage?
 How do I prove my income?

 If you’re a sole trader, you would need what I call SA302s, but your accountant might call them tax computations or tax calculations.
 There’s also the supporting tax year overview, and we would need two years’ history of those.